Tag

 14. Taberna Clandestina

-Sometimes you just want to be in the thick of things.
+Sometimes, you just want to be in the thick of things.
 The “Yellow Street,” so known for its yellow-painted pavement punctuated with colorful fish and other bright images, is a central hub for dining in Cascais.
 When the weather is good, you hardly notice the painted street because it is covered end to end with people happily enjoying their outdoor tables in the middle of the pedestrian-only street.
 One of our favorite spots in the midst of all this merriment is Taberna Clandestina.
 Great for either lunch or dinner, the varied menu is conducive to dining, drinking, and chatting the time away with friends.

 The menu is varied, with Portuguese and Italian influences.
 Focaccia, bruschetta, and burrata cheese make a great place to start.
 They also offer a variety of salads with fresh ingredients and interesting combinations.
 But what has us hooked are the platters offering charcuterie, cheese, fruit, and accompaniments in a variety of combinations, great for sharing around the table.
 Paired with an excellent gin and tonic, some lively sangria, or local beer or wine, this makes for the perfect meal to nibble while sharing stories and ideas among friends, old and new.
 It does take a short but steep climb to get to the yellow street, so wear comfy shoes and take your time if you plan to walk to it.
 Once you arrive, treat yourself to whatever looks good, and don’t be afraid to start a conversation with other diners.
-This is one of the best Cascais restaurants where people love to share their good mood.
+This is one of the best Cascais restaurants where people love to share their good moods.

 15. Baia do Peixe

 When friends and family come to visit us in Cascais one place we like to share with them is Baia do Peixe.
-The food is always perfect and the setting is exquisite.
-You dine overlooking the Cascais Bay so the view is breathtaking.
+The food is always perfect, and the setting is exquisite.
+You dine overlooking the Cascais Bay, so the view is breathtaking.
 We’ve yet to take anyone here who doesn’t fall in love with the food and wants to instantly move to Cascais.

 Baia do Peixe serves seafood in a Brazilian rodizio style.
 This means you basically can have all you can eat.
 The platters of seafood that come out of the kitchen are awe-inspiring.
-Of course, you can order a la carte too, which is typically what we do.
+Of course, you can order a la carte, too, which is typically what we do.
 The seafood is fresh and abundant.
 They also have a good local wine selection to pair with your meal.
-The staff is very friendly and attentive they make sure you have a wonderful time.
+The staff is very friendly and attentive; they make sure you have a wonderful time.

 Thinking of Moving To Portugal?